a-dubaj/RandomMeal/README.md

 ### About the application

-The purpose of this application is to create a simple project based on JavaScirpt and CSS.
-Applicattion is redy to use ech time under this link `https://a-dubaj.github.io/RandomMeal/`
+The purpose of this application is to create a simple project based on JavaScript and CSS.
+Application is ready to use each time under this link: `https://a-dubaj.github.io/RandomMeal/`

 ### Use Case